roman-milk/roman-milk.github.io/mrs-jordans-wedding-ring.md

+===

- ****** Mrs Jordan's Wedding Ring ****** bygeronimo_appleby© Mrs Jordan blurted a laugh, one hand reaching for her husband's hard-on.
+Mrs Jordan blurted a laugh, one hand reaching for her husband's hard-on.
 Then she jacked at his cock and twisted to look back at me.
 "Don't stop," she hissed, eyes glazing.
 "Don't you fucking dare stop doing it."

  So there I was with my cock inside Mrs Jordan, her husband facing me in the most surreal and unnerving experience in my life to date.
 I could only look at him in snatches, my eyes sliding anywhere except on his face.